Southern Zone Coaches Credo

 Team 2025 – Megan Toner

 Megan graduated from Tufts University in 2019 where she played lacrosse for 4 years.
 She played midfield and defense for the Jumbos and helped them to the NCAA Division 3 Final Four in 2019.
 Megan is from Roswell, GA and attended Roswell High School.
 She was an Academic All American as well as All American Honorable Mention.
 In her senior year, she was a captain of both the basketball and lacrosse teams.
 At Tufts, she majored in mechanical engineering and is now working for an engineering firm in Norcross.
 In her free time, she enjoys traveling and spending time outside.
-This is Megan’s second season with SoZo and she is excited to coach Team 2026!
+This is Megan’s fourth season with SoZo and she is excited to continue coaching Team 2025!